MatthewYiHe/ShareSmart/README.md

 # ShareSmart JWT

 A simple, secure login mechanism that returns a resuable JWT token for future access.
-The token should be time limited, and renewable by ativity.
+The token is time limited, and renewable by ativity.